shawnthroop/STTransitionLayout/README.md

 ## Content Offset

-The UICollectionViewTransitionLayout object returned by `transitionToCollectionViewLayout:completion:` is that which you provide in `collectionView:transitionLayoutForOldLayout:newLayout:`.
-Use this object to set a specific content offset for the transition to end at.

 Say you want the transition to end with a certain cell positioned in the center of your collection view: